-This device complies with Industry Canada license-exempt RSSs.
+This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions:

 - 1. This device may not cause interference, and - 2.
 This device must accept any interference, including interference that may cause undesired operation of the device.